moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_pnl.md

-## Profit and Loss Report
+## Profit Report

-Using the JSON API, you can request the Profit and Loss report for all products, services, product variants, employees, counterparties, and sales channels.
+Using the JSON API, you can request the Profit report for all products, services, product variants, employees, counterparties, and sales channels.
 To access the report via the API, you need the access rights to view the Profit report.

-#### Profit and Loss by products
+#### Profit Report by Products
 #### Report object attributes

 | Title              | Type | Description                                                                                                                                                                         |